TheToriqul/k8s-mysql-env-config/reference-commands.md

 ## Learning Notes

+1. This is a learning implementation - not for production use
+2. In real-world scenarios, always use Kubernetes Secrets
-1. Environment variables are crucial for MySQL configuration
+3. Environment variables are visible in pod specifications
-2. Variables must be set before pod creation
-3. Both imperative and declarative approaches are valid
-4. Pod recreation is required for environment variable changes
-5. Always verify environment variable propagation
+4. Credentials should never be stored in version control
+5. Production environments require proper secrets management

 ---

-> 💡 **Best Practice**: Use declarative YAML files for production deployments to ensure consistency and version control.
+> 💡 **Best Practice**: In production environments:
+> - Use Kubernetes Secrets for sensitive data
+> - Implement RBAC for access control
+> - Use external secrets management systems
+> - Regularly rotate credentials
+> - Encrypt sensitive data at rest

 > ⚠️ **Warning**: Protect sensitive credentials in production environments.